react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 ## Navigation events

-Screens can add listeners on the `navigation` prop like in React Navigation.
-By default, there are 2 events available:
+Screens can add listeners on the `navigation` prop with the `addListener` method.
+For example, to listen to the `focus` event:

-- `focus` - This event is emitted when the screen comes into focus
-- `blur` - This event is emitted when the screen goes out of focus
-- `state` (advanced) - This event is emitted when the navigator's state changes

-Example:

 <samp id="simple-focus-and-blur" />